Solving the civility puzzle

 Civility, he believes, will be critical to that progress.

-That view is shared by the National Institute of Civil Discourse, which launched at the University of Arizona after the 2011 shooting of Arizona Congresswoman Gabby Gifford.
+That view is shared by the National Institute of Civil Discourse, which launched at the University of Arizona after the 2011 shooting of Arizona Congresswoman Gabby Giffords.

 The organization offers programs and research to help lawmakers tackle major problems effectively — while also encouraging the media to report on them fairly and responsibly.